camba1/simplifyyourlife/README.md

 # Simplify your life with Docker, Jenkins and Minikube
-## DevOps World 2002
+## DevOps World 2020

 Simple Nodejs application connecting to MySQL and with hooks to Docker Jenkins and Kubernetes running in Minikube.
+This application is part of the 'Simplify your life with Docker, Jenkins and Minikube' presentation at DevOps World 2020.

 ### About this project
 This project was initially created for a demo.
 If you see something that could be improved either in the code or this document please feel free to open a pull request.